Hackingzone/airgeddon/README.md

 *-Wireless tools* <- iwconfig doesn't exists for these systems, they use ifconfig instead and it generates very different outputs

 #Disclaimer
-This script must be used only for educational purposes and Pen testing.<br/>
+This script must be used only for educational purposes and pentesting.<br/>
 Use it only on your own networks.<br/>
 We are not responsible of its use.<br/>
 This script is under GPLv3 (or later) License.

 #Use
 Must be launched only using bash (not sh).
 Example `bash /path/to/airgeddon.sh`<br/>
-If you launch the script using sh and a *"Syntax error"* appears, launch it with **bash instead of sh**.<br/>
+If you launch the script using sh and a *"Syntax error"* appears, launch it with **bash instead of sh**.
+Even with no initial error, maybe you'll have it later.
+Use bash always!

 #Supported Languages
 English, Spanish, French, Catalan, Portuguese, Russian and Greek.